A Go Developer's Notebook

 This is the book that I wish had existed when I first started exploring the Go language, built around code examples I could have played with at my own pace.

-It's also like the book I wish had existed when I first started programming - an amalgam of the magazine articles which taught me to code and the wisdom (or not) conferred by thirty-plus years of doing just that.
+It's also like the book I wish had existed when I first started programming - an amalgam of the magazine articles which taught me to code and the wisdom (or not) conferred by forty-plus years of doing just that.
 I hope it's as readable to the interested teenager taking their first steps into hacking as it is the university graduate armed with a wealth of theory but looking for practical insight.

 It's also more generally a book about reading and writing code, and about many areas of computing which fascinate me.
 Perhaps they'll fascinate you too!